 While we work to provide the best possible financial aid package for each student through grants, loans, and the Federal Work Study Program, some students may still be unable to enroll due to financial constraints.
 In this case, students must review their financial aid award with the Office of Student Aid & Financial Literacy and obtain an official release from their commitment to enroll.

 Applying to WPI Early Action is a great way to show your interest in WPI without the full commitment of Early Decision.
-WPI offers two rounds of Early Action with application deadline of November 1 or January 15.
-You’ll receive your admission decision by January 15 (November 1 submission) or March 1 (January 15 submission).
+WPI offers two rounds of Early Action with application deadline of November 1 or January 5.
+You’ll receive your admission decision by late January (November 1 submission) or late February (January 5 submission).
 Applying Early Action does not commit you to the university if accepted.

 Regular Decision's later application deadline gives more time to perfect your application and show the Admissions team additional achievements and what you've been up to during your senior year.
-The application deadline is February 15 and you'll receive your admission decision by April 1.
+The application deadline is February 1 and you'll receive your admission decision by late March.